 Our interim income tax provision and our interim estimate of our annual effective tax rate are influenced by several factors, including foreign losses and capital gains and losses for which related deferred tax assets are partially offset by a valuation allowance, changes in tax laws and relative changes in unrecognized tax benefits.
 Additionally, our effective tax rate can be affected by the amount of pre-tax income or loss.
-For example, the impact of discrete items and non-deductible expenses on our effective tax rate is greater when our pre-tax income or loss is lower.
+For example, the impact of discrete items and non-deductible expenses on our effective tax rate is greater when our pre-tax income or loss is lower

-Our income tax provision was \$5.2 million for the three months ended March 31, 2020 compared to \$4.9 million for the three months ended March 31, 2019.
-Our estimated effective income tax rate was (41.2)% and 94.1% for the three months ended March 31, 2020 and 2019, respectively.
+Our income tax benefit was \$7.5 million for the three months ended March 31, 2020 compared to \$2.9 million of income tax provision for the three months ended March 31, 2019.
+Our estimated effective income tax rate was 11.5% and (216.1)% for the three months ended March 31, 2020 and 2019, respectively.
 The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2020 were primarily due to the increase in our valuation allowance associated with certain foreign losses and the impact of state and local taxes, partially offset by the change in net unrealized losses that are capital in nature, permanent book tax differences and research and experimentation credits.
-The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2019 were primarily due to the increase in our valuation allowance associated with certain foreign losses and the impact of state and local taxes, partially offset by the change in net unrealized losses that are capital in nature, permanent book tax differences and research and experimentation credits.
 The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2019 were primarily due to the increase in our valuation allowance associated with certain foreign losses and the impact of state and local taxes, partially offset by the change in net unrealized losses that are capital in nature and research and experimentation credits.